 I am currently the Principal at Iqra Academy, Peterborough, an independent Muslim Faith Girls Secondary School.
 I am Chair of the Education Group of the Muslim Council of Peterborough and Chair of the Association of Muslim Schools for the East Midlands, UK.
 I also sit on the Head Teachers group of the Peterborough Partnership of Secondary Schools and on the Schools of Tomorrow Fellowship.

-I am passionate about education and believe that as a Governor of TDA, I can provide support, expertise and a wealth of experience to the school and to the Trust.
+I am passionate about education and believe that as an Academy Committee member at TDA, I can provide support, expertise and a wealth of experience to the school and to the Trust.
 I have a full understanding of Ofsted and have led Teacher Training Departments and inspection teams across the UK, Brazil, Saudi Arabia and Greece.
 I was also an Education Advisor for the London 2012 Olympic and Paralympic games.

 I have been a school Governor at a local Primary School in the City and enjoyed the team work and collaboration, as well as contributing to providing every child with the best life chances and high aspirations.

 I believe TDA is different from other schools as it caters for the needs of so many diverse pupils from so many different communities around the city.
 This presents its own unique set of challenges for us all working for TDA.

 I am excited about the opportunity in the future and I am sure that in ten years’ time TDA will be a centre of excellence.
 We will be united by values and purpose, but free to innovate and adapt to meet the needs of all our pupils and local community.